Cool (aesthetic): East Asia

-In Japan, synonyms of "cool" could be iki and sui, traditional commoners' aesthetic ideals that developed in Edo.
+In Japan, synonyms of cool could be iki and sui, referring to traditional aesthetic ideals among commoners that developed in Edo-period Japan.
 Some tend to immediately connect the aesthetic of coolness in Japan to samurai, but this is historically inaccurate.
-In fact, in many art forms including rakugo (a form of comical storytelling), samurai from the countryside were often depicted as the target of ridicule by the average commoner in the civilized Edo period.
+In fact, in many art forms including rakugo, samurai from the countryside were often depicted as the target of ridicule by the average commoner in the civilized Edo period.

-Some argue that the ethic of the Samurai caste in Japan, warrior castes in India and East Asia all resemble what it means to be "cool".
+Some argue that the ethic of the samurai caste in Japan and warrior castes in India and East Asia all resemble what it means to be "cool".
 The samurai-themed works of film director Akira Kurosawa are among the most praised of the genre, influencing many filmmakers across the world with his techniques and storytelling.
-Notable works of his include The Seven Samurai, Yojimbo, and The Hidden Fortress.
-The last being one of the primary inspirations for George Lucas's Star Wars, which also borrows a number of aspects from the samurai, for example the Jedi Knights of the series.
+Notable works of his include Seven Samurai, Yojimbo, and The Hidden Fortress, the last being one of the primary inspirations for George Lucas's Star Wars (which also borrows a number of aspects from the samurai, for example the Jedi Knights of the series).
 Samurai have been presented as cool in many modern Japanese movies such as Samurai Fiction, Kagemusha, and Yojimbo.

 In The Art of War, a Chinese military treatise written during the 6th century BC, general Sun Tzu, a member of the landless Chinese aristocracy, wrote in Chapter XII:

-"Profiting by their panic, we shall exterminate them completely; this will cool the King's courage and cover us with glory, besides ensuring the success of our mission."
+Profiting by their panic, we shall exterminate them completely; this will cool the King's courage and cover us with glory, besides ensuring the success of our mission.

 Asian countries have developed a tradition on their own to explore types of modern "cool" or "ambiguous" aesthetics.